alekspopovic/Gatsby-website-and-blog/content/blog/How-to-choose-your-next-side-project/index.md

 # Write down literally everything

 I mean it.
-Get yourself a pen and a notebook or a notes app for your phone and computer and write down every single idea that you get, no matter how big, small or inovative it is.
+Get yourself a pen and a notebook or a notes app for your phone and computer and write down every single idea that you get, no matter how big, small or innovative it is.
 Even if it's just a glimpse of an idea - write it down.

-I have one of these lists that I open up from time to time and rearange my ideas based on priority and level of interest I have in them.
+I have one of these lists that I open up from time to time and rearrange my ideas based on priority and level of interest I have in them.
 When I finish one side project I just open it up and pick up the first item from it.

 Sometimes these ideas overlap or can be combined into a single project.
 That's why I write down all of them.